 - Presently, through the Contraceptive Clinical Trials Network, the CDDB is supporting a pilot study of an experimental device that offers vasectomy by epithelial curettage without suture or cautery.

 Vasectomy research is one piece of the CDDB's portfolio in male contraception research and development.
 In addition, the CDDB leads the Male Contraceptive Development Program to encourage and support basic, applied, and clinical studies on topics such as mechanisms that regulate sperm maturation and motility and identification of new therapeutic targets for male contraception.
 A group of scientists also supported by the CDDB are building on the promising results of their work from 2004, when they demonstrated complete and reversible contraception in male monkeys immunized with Eppin, a protein found only in the testes and epididymis (PMID: 15539605).

-Additionally, the CDDB funds the Biological Testing Facility, Chemical Synthesis Facility, and Peptide Synthesis Facility through contract mechanisms.
+Additionally, the CDDB funds the Biological Testing Facility and Chemical Synthesis Facility through contract mechanisms.
 These facilities support research on the identification and development of male and female contraceptive agents.

 A study supported by the Fertility and Infertility (FI) Branch is looking at the role of epididymal dendritic cells in male reproductive function., The study a study that could have implications for both contraceptive development and treating male infertility (Project number: 1R01HD069623-01).